 - Need constant supervision

-In the final stage, individuals lose the ability to respond to their environment, to carry on a conversation and, eventually, to control movement.
+In the final stage, individuals lose the ability to respond to their environment, to carry on a conversation, and, eventually, to control movement.
 They may still say words or phrases, but communicating becomes difficult.
 As memory and cognitive skills continue to worsen, personality changes may take place and individuals need extensive help with daily activities.
-You may notice they:
+During late stage dementia, you may notice your loved one may:

 - Wear clothes inappropriately